google/clasp/README.md

 ### `scriptId` (required)

 Specifies the id of the Google Script project that clasp will target.

-It is the part located inbetween `/d/` and `/edit` in your project's URL: `https://script.google.com/d/<SCRIPT_ID>/edit`.
+1. Open script url.
+1. File > Project properties > Script ID

 ### `rootDir` (optional)